percona/pmm/docs/install-pmm/install-pmm-server/aws/restore_pmm_server.md

 # Restore PMM Server from a backup

-To restore your PMM server from a backup:
+To restore your PMM Server from a backup:
 {.power-number}

 1. Create a new volume by using the latest snapshot of the PMM data volume.